A Game at Chess: Act V

 The White Knight and the White Duke enter the Black court, which is decorated with statues and candles.
+To entertain the honoured guests, a Latin oration is spoken and a song is sung during which the statues seem to move by themselves and the candles light themselves.

-The Black Bishop's Pawn—no longer in his "rich future husband" disguise—tells the White Virgin that he is the man with whom she has spent the night.
+The Black Bishop's Pawn— no longer in his "rich future husband" disguise— tells the White Queen's Pawn mockingly that he is the man with whom she has spent the night.
 The White Virgin insists that she spent the night alone.
-The Black Queen's Pawn enters and reveals her bed trick: that he is the man with whom she has spent the night.
-White Virgin's virginity is still intact.
+The Black Queen's Pawn enters and reveals her bed trick: that it was she with whom the Black Bishop's Pawn spent the night.
+The Black Queen's Pawn reveals that in the past, she was sexually abused by the Black Bishop's Pawn, and that she has done all this to orchestrate his capture.
+She knows she will be captured too, but she doesn't care.
 The White Bishop's Pawn and the White Queen capture the Black Bishop's Pawn and the Jesuitess Black Queen's Pawn and send them to the bag.

-The Black Knight's Pawn tries to murder the White Bishop's Pawn, but his attempt is foiled by the White Virgin, who captures him and sends him to the bag.
+The Black Knight's Pawn tries to murder the White Bishop's Pawn, but his attempt is foiled by the White Queen's Pawn.
+She captures him and sends him to the bag, then leaves, resolved to live a single and celibate life.

 The White Knight and the White Duke have just finished a decadent meal at the Black court.
-The Black Knight delivers a long speech boasting about the extravagance of the meal.
-The White Knight says that the meal has not fully satisfied him and that there are two things that he truly hungers for.
-The Black Knight says he will provide anything Charles desires if he agrees to switch to the Black House.
-Charles says the two things he desires are ambition and sex.
-The Black Knight makes two speeches boasting about the Black House's sexual licentiousness and ambition to rule the world.
-As soon as these crimes have been admitted, the White Knight reveals that he has only been stringing the Black Knight along in order draw him out.
+The Black Knight delivers a long speech boasting about the extravagance of their mode of life.

+The White Knight implies that he is interested in changing sides, but worries that his sins would transgress the Black House's rules.
+The Black Knight encourages the White Knight to confess his sins.
+The White Knight confesses to being ambitious; the Black Knight counters that the Black House loves ambition since they desire to rule the world.
+The White Knight confesses to being covetous; the Black Knight tells him their whole institution is built on financial gain.
+The White Duke confesses to being lecherous; the Black Knight says that is commonplace within the Black House too.
+Lastly, the White Knight confesses to being "an arch-dissembler".
+The Black Knight, King and Queen call him their brother and proclaim that everything they do is falsehood.
+As soon as these crimes have been admitted, the White Knight gives them "checkmate by discovery... the noblest mate of all."
 Thus, the game is won.
 The White King appears with the rest of the White House court; all of the remaining Black House pieces are sent to the bag.